Dotfiles v2, managed with ansible

 ansible-playbook playbooks/system.yml --limit '<host_name>'

-# local.user.main playbook configures $HOME directory
+# user.yml playbook configures $HOME directory

-ansible-playbook local.user.main --limit '<host_name>'
+ansible-playbook playbooks/user.yml --limit '<host_name>'

 🌟 Credits